facebook/react-native-website/docs/the-new-architecture/using-codegen.md

 - `type:`
   - `modules:` Only generate code for modules.
   - `components:` Only generate code for components.
-  - `all`: Generate code for everything!
+  - `all`: Generate code for everything.
 - `jsSrcsDir`: The root folder where all your specs live.
 - `android`: Codegen configuration for Android (all optional):
   - `.javaPackageName`: Configure the package name of the Android Java codegen output.
 - `ios`: Codegen configuration for iOS (all optional):
   - `.modules[moduleName]:`
     - `.className`: This module's ObjC class.
-Or, if it's a [C++-only module](/docs/next/the-new-architecture/pure-cxx-modules), its RCTModuleProvider class.
+Or, if it's a [C++-only module](/docs/next/the-new-architecture/pure-cxx-modules), its `RCTModuleProvider` class.
     - `.unstableRequiresMainQueueSetup`: Initialize this module on the UI Thread, before running any JavaScript.
-    - `.conformsToProtocols`: Annotate which of these protocols this module conforms to: [`RCTImageURLLoader`](https://github.com/facebook/react-native/blob/00d5caee9921b6c10be8f7d5b3903c6afe8dbefa/packages/react-native/Libraries/Image/RCTImageURLLoader.h#L26-L81), [`RCTURLRequestHandler`](https://github.com/facebook/react-native/blob/00d5caee9921b6c10be8f7d5b3903c6afe8dbefa/packages/react-native/React/Base/RCTURLRequestHandler.h#L11-L52), [`RCTImageDataDecoder`](https://github.com/facebook/react-native/blob/00d5caee9921b6c10be8f7d5b3903c6afe8dbefa/packages/react-native/Libraries/Image/RCTImageDataDecoder.h#L15-L53).
+    - `.conformsToProtocols`: Annotate which of these protocols this module conforms to any of the following protocols: [`RCTImageURLLoader`](https://github.com/facebook/react-native/blob/00d5caee9921b6c10be8f7d5b3903c6afe8dbefa/packages/react-native/Libraries/Image/RCTImageURLLoader.h#L26-L81), [`RCTURLRequestHandler`](https://github.com/facebook/react-native/blob/00d5caee9921b6c10be8f7d5b3903c6afe8dbefa/packages/react-native/React/Base/RCTURLRequestHandler.h#L11-L52), [`RCTImageDataDecoder`](https://github.com/facebook/react-native/blob/00d5caee9921b6c10be8f7d5b3903c6afe8dbefa/packages/react-native/Libraries/Image/RCTImageDataDecoder.h#L15-L53).
   - `.components[componentName]`:
     - `.className`: This component's ObjC class (e.g: `TextInput` -> `RCTTextInput`).